sgsbucket/animan-doc/docs/animan/episode.md

 :::tip The name of the Shot
 The default name of the new Shot is chosen by the system.
-The Shot number in the new Shot's name is the middle number between the previous and the next shot.
+The Shot number in the new Shot's name is the middle number between the previous and the next Shot.
 - Ex.
 If you insert a Shot after E101-1-2-3, the name of the new Shot will likely be E101-1-2-3.5

-You can click <Icon>menu</Icon> under the Scene label and click "Normalize Shot Numbers" to rename the shots of the scene be more easily readable.
+You can click <Icon>menu</Icon> under the Scene label and click "Normalize Shot Numbers" to rename the Shots of the scene be more easily readable.

 <Screenshot image="/screenshot/episode_shows_normalize_shotnames.png">
     <ScreenshotMark x="12%" y="37.5%" width="9%" height="15%" textPosition="right" borderRadius="50%"></ScreenshotMark>